gustavovzqz/lambda-parser/README.md

 # Type Inference Implementation

 This project involves the implementation of a type inference program in OCaml.
 The program is designed to analyze terms from the Simply Typed Lambda Calculus and determine their types.
-The README provides an overview of the code structure and functionality.

 ## Code Structure